snikolaj/text-editor-desktop-app/README.md

 Hope someone finds it useful.
 -Stefan

-to run it just git clone, npm install and npm run
+to run it just git clone, npm install and npm start